 We also generally rely on telecommunication operators for network bandwidth and third parties servers or server racks based on expected usage from our customers.
+In certain of our arrangements with such telecommunication operators, we have made minimum purchase commitments to secure bandwidth resources, which may be underutilized.
+For example, in April 2020, we entered into a non-cancelable one-year internet data center service agreement, pursuant to which we have a contractual minimum purchase commitment amounting to RMB240.0 million and we shall pay additional fees for usages above the committed amount.
+Such costs are fixed in nature for some amount of time, so it may not be possible to reduce the costs in a timely manner if the usage from our customers declines.
 If our customers use our platform in a manner that is inconsistent with how we have invested in bandwidth, servers, and racks, our business could be harmed.
 In addition, we have historically adopted an aggressive pricing strategy to gain a certain share in the market.
 To the extent that such strategy helps us increase revenues, the increased revenues still may not be enough to offset the increased cost and expenses we incur.
 Moreover, we may have to keep the price of our products and solutions being on par with our competitors to remain in our competitive position.
 If we are not able to advance our technologies and effectively control costs, our business, results of operation and financial condition may be negatively affected.